 The new Collector’s Edition Blu-ray of Silent Night, Deadly Night contains both the R-rated, 79-minute theatrical cut and an unrated, 85-minute version.
 Extras include audio commentary by Wilson and executive producer Scott J. Schneid; separate audio commentary by Schneid, scripter Michael Hickey, composer Perry Botkin and editor Michael Spence; a new making-of featurette; an audio interview with director Charles E. Sellier Jr.; and trailers.

 TWIN PEAKS: A LIMITED EVENT SERIES (2017).
-It’s interesting that two of the best shows of the 1990s were revived in 2017, but the collective disappointment triggered by Twin Peaks and Mystery Science Theater 3000 ultimately meant that you can’t go home (or back 25-odd years) again.
-Even with the second season of Twin Peaks experiencing some narrative turbulence, the original 1990-1991 run of David Lynch’s brainchild remains one of television’s defining masterpieces, and the thought that Lynch was finally returning to this project – and unshackled by network restrictions, to boot – was great news.
+It’s interesting that two of the best shows of the 1990s were revived in 2017, but the collective disappointment triggered by the new Twin Peaks and the new Mystery Science Theater 3000 ultimately meant that you can’t go home (or back 25-odd years) again.
+Even with the second season of Twin Peaks experiencing some narrative turbulence, the original 1990-1991 run of David Lynch’s brainchild remains one of television’s defining masterpieces, and the thought that Lynch was finally returning to this project — and unshackled by network restrictions, to boot — was great news.
 But in retrospect, some limitations on Lynch might have been welcome, since this belated third season, known alternately as Twin Peaks: A Limited Event Series and Twin Peaks: The Return, suffers from extreme excess and overkill.
 To be sure, there’s enough genuine greatness in this 18-episode run that makes the entire project worthwhile viewing, but there’s also enough bloat to reveal that the emperor has no clothes at least part of the time.
-The best element of this revival is Kyle MacLachlan’s tremendous performances as Agent Dale Cooper (seen far too briefly throughout the series), Bad Dale, and Dougie Jones.
-The worst part is Lynch largely ignoring established and intriguing characters for the sake of insufferable new ones – instead of more time spent with, say, Audrey Horne (Sherilyn Fenn) or Benjamin Horne (Richard Beymer), we get such pointless additions as Steven Burnett (Caleb Landry Jones) and Wally Brando (Michael Cera).
+The best element of this revival is Kyle MacLachlan’s tremendous performances as Agent Dale Cooper (seen far too briefly throughout the season), Bad Dale, and Dougie Jones.
+The worst part is Lynch largely ignoring established and intriguing characters for the sake of insufferable new ones — instead of more time spent with, say, Audrey Horne (Sherilyn Fenn) or Benjamin Horne (Richard Beymer), we get such pointless additions as Steven Burnett (Caleb Landry Jones) and Wally Brando (Michael Cera).
 (Admittedly, there are a few new additions that prove engaging, especially a terrific Naomi Watts as Dougie’s wife Janey-E.) Narrative threads run the gamut from fascinating to fruitless; meanwhile, Lynch the writer-director clearly loves Lynch the actor, since he gives him endless comic scenes that prove more annoying than amusing.
 A mixed bag, to be sure.

 Blu-ray extras include a 5-hour, 10-part behind-the-scenes piece; promo pieces; and a photo gallery.